 The time difference between Washington, D.C., and the West Coast is three hours.
 In the East the news that the NRA had been ruled void came in mid-afternoon.
-Employers there made no immediate move to change the status of their working forces.
-But in Seattle some of the manufacturers told their employees at lunch-time, within the hour after the news flash on the Supreme Court's action, that they would return at once to pre-NRA schedules -
+Employers there made no immediate move to change the status of their working whispering of disruptive rumors Even though the arguments of Goodyear and its partisans were often illogical or downright dishonest, it was not easy to counteract them.